geoffreylitt/convivial-paper/paper.md

 ## Spreadsheet-based app builders

-It is a powerful realization to notice that a spreadsheet can serve as an end-user-friendly backing data store and computation layer for an interactive web application.
+Prior work has made the powerful realization that a spreadsheet can serve as an end-user-friendly backing data store and computation layer for an interactive web application.
 Research projects like Object Spreadsheets [@mccutchen2016], Quilt [@benson2014], Gneiss [@chang2014], and Marmite [@wong2007], as well as commercial tools like Airtable Blocks [@zotero-79] and Glide [@zotero-81] allow users to view data in a spreadsheet table, compute over the data using formulas, and connect the table to a GUI.
-Because many users are already familiar with using spreadsheets, this way of creating applications tends to be much easier than traditional software methods; for example, in a user study of Quilt, many people were able to create applications in under 10 minutes, even if they expected it would take them many hours.
+Because many users are already familiar with using spreadsheets, this way of creating applications tends to be far easier than traditional software methods; for example, in a user study of Quilt, many people were able to create applications in under 10 minutes, even if they expected it would take them many hours.

-Wildcard builds on this powerful idea, but applies it to modifying existing applications, rather than building new applications from scratch.
+Wildcard builds on this idea, but applies it to modifying existing applications, rather than building new applications from scratch.
 For many people, we suspect that tweaking existing applications provides more motivation as a starting point for programming than creating a new application from scratch.

-An important design decision for tools in this space is how to deviate from traditional spreadsheets.
-Quilt and Glide use existing web spreadsheet software as a backend, providing maximum familiarity and compatibility with existing spreadsheets.
-Gneiss has its own spreadsheet implementation, with additional features useful for building GUIs.
+An important design decision for tools in this space is how to deviate from traditional spreadsheets like Microsoft Excel or Google Sheets.
+Quilt and Glide use existing spreadsheet software as a backend, providing maximum familiarity for users, and even compatibility with existing spreadsheets.
+Gneiss has its own spreadsheet implementation with additional features useful for building GUIs.
 Marmite provides a live data view that resembles a spreadsheet, but programming is actually done using a separate data flow pane rather than spreadsheet formulas.
 (Marmite's approach led to some confusion in a user study, because users expected behavior more similar to spreadsheets [@wong2007].)
-Airtable deviates the furthest from spreadsheets: although the user interface has formulas, shows live feedback and is easy to use, the underlying structure is a relational database with typed columns.
+Airtable deviates the furthest: although the user interface resembles a spreadsheet, the underlying structure is a relational database with typed columns.
 Wildcard's table is most similar to Airtable; the structure of a relational table is most appropriate for most data in websites, and we have not yet found a need for arbitrary untyped cells.

 ## Web scraping / data extraction